fwangboulder/chatGPT_digital_human/README.md

-# What have been changed:
+# What have been changed (integrate chatGPT:

  * add chatGPT response to streaming-client-api.js
  * you need to add both your api key in api.json and openai api key in streaming-client-api.js

-#Edit the project from the following:
+# The original project was from the following (no chatGPT version):

 # Streaming Live Demo by D-ID and modified by JJM
 [https://youtu.be/5X_sse80arc](https://youtu.be/JUYIZD-p2w8)